Innoviox/jatch/README.md

   6. Run Main again.
 It should spit out some text into the console.
   7. Right-click the src/ folder and click "refresh".
   8. Your newly compiled project is in compiled/.
 Run the Game class.

+Note: The repo comes with several pre-downloaded .sb2s just for you!